ringcentral/engage-digital-api-docs/docs/interactions/chatbots/overview.md

 In an ideal interaction within this architecture, the following steps will be followed.

-1. Engage Digital receives a message posted by a customer.
+1. RingCX Digital receives a message posted by a customer.
-2. Engage Digital posts an event notification via a webhook to notify the bot of the newly posted message.
+2. RingCX Digital posts an event notification via a webhook to notify the bot of the newly posted message.
-3. The Bot Proxy fetches additional information if necessary via Engage's REST API.
+3. The Bot Proxy fetches additional information if necessary via the RingCX REST API.
 4. The Bot Proxy sends all the gathered information to its Bot AI.
 5. The Bot AI formulates an answer according to the data it has received.
 6. The Bot AI transmits its generated answer back to the Bot Proxy.
 7. The Bot Proxy formats the answer.
-8. The Bot Proxy submits the formated answer via the Engage REST API.
+8. The Bot Proxy submits the formated answer via the RingCX REST API.
-9. Finally, the answer is transferred to the customer via Engage.
+9. Finally, the answer is transferred to the customer via RingCX.

-The diagram belows shows this interaction sequence as well.
+The diagram below shows this interaction sequence as well.

 <img src="../dimelo_chatbot_success.png" class="img-fluid">